 - 1. This is an action to recover for the knowing and repeated disparagement of Johnson's Baby Powder and Shower to Shower by Dr. Jacqueline Moline. - 2.
 In 2019, Dr. Moline published an article claiming that 33 individuals who used talc powder and developed the asbestos-related cancer mesothelioma had no other potential exposures to asbestos-pointing the finger squarely at talc products such as Johnson's Baby Powder.
-See Exhibit A, Moline, et. al., Mesothelioma Associated With the Use of Cosmetic Talc (2019) (the "Moline Article" or the "Article"). - 3.
-Dr. Moline knew that claim was false when she made it, and that individuals she referenced in her Article had admitted to-and indeed had made claims seeking compensation for-exposure to other sources of asbestos, or recklessly disregarded substantial evidence to the contrary.
-Dr. Moline nonetheless reiterated her false claims to the media, in scientific literature, at public conferences, and to Congress, judges and juries.
-The misrepresentation has even infected this Court's proceedings, where it has been cited in filings, including one as recently as yesterday. - 4.
+See Exhibit A, Moline, et. al., Mesothelioma Associated With the Use of Cosmetic Talc (2019) (the "Moline Article" or the "Article") (reporting on individuals with pleural or peritoneal mesothelioma). - 3.
+Dr. Moline knew that claim was false when she made it, and that individuals she referenced in her Article had admitted to-and indeed had made claims seeking compensation for-exposure to other sources of asbestos, or she recklessly disregarded substantial evidence of these individuals' alternative exposures.
+Dr. Moline nonetheless reiterated her false claims to the media, in scientific literature, at public conferences, and to Congress, judges and juries. - 4.
 Dr. Moline engaged in this widespread deception-not for any laudable public purpose-but for her own personal aggrandizement and gain.
 She received accolades, speaking opportunities, and acclaim for her self-proclaimed novel and disruptive study.
-And her disparaging statements provided a foundation for the mass tort asbestos plaintiffs' bar's baseless claims against LTL, and they richly compensated her with millions of dollars of fees to act as their "expert" and mouthpiece. - 5.
-Dr. Moline's deception was recently laid bare by a federal judge in the District Court for the Middle District of North Carolina who rejected the efforts of certain plaintiffs' law firms for whom Dr. Moline works to keep the evidence of her deceit under seal.
-See Exhibit B,
+And her disparaging statements provided a foundation for the mass tort asbestos plaintiffs' bar's baseless claims against LTL, which richly compensated her with millions of dollars of fees to act as their "expert" and mouthpiece.